IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

 }
 ```

 The `setDefaultParameters` function allows us to define our parameters.
-In our cas, we just need one parametre : the email adress.
+In our cas, we just need one parameter : the email adress.

 ```php
 /**